samapriya/awesome-gee-community-datasets/docs/projects/japan_eq2024.md

-# Sea of Japan Earthquake 2024
+# Emergency Observation Data for the 2024 Sea of Japan Earthquake

 The 2024 Sea of Japan earthquake occurred on January 1, 2024, after 4:00 PM (Japan time), resulting in significant damage, including building collapses, landslides, and fires at various locations.
 In response to requests from domestic disaster